parsaeisa/Notes/security.md

 * stack : used for temporary variables , functions and subroutines .
 * heap : for variables which are defined during runtime .

+`trivy` is a tool that can perform scanning .

 ## To Search about

 This is an error message from a container scanner script :